ciscoheat/sveltekit-flash-message/README.md

 });
 ```

+**Note:** There cannot be any additional `loadFlash` calls in routes below, as the flash cookie is deleted when it is found the first time.

 ### 3. Display the flash message

 Import `getFlash` in a layout or page component to display the flash message. `getFlash` will return a store that you'll use to access the message: